App version: 0.1.0

 4. Compare Offers

-Some lenders will allow you to prequalify without triggering any hard credit checks – the kind that can negatively affect your credit.
+Some lenders will allow you to prequalify without triggering any hard credit checks — the kind that can negatively affect your credit.
 This typically involves filling out a short form and you’ll often get an answer right away.If you are able to get a few prequalified offers, you’ll want to compare them by looking at their annual percentage rates (APRs).
 A loan’s APR includes both interest and fees, allowing you to compare offers apples to apples.
-Also look at each loan’s required down payment amount, term length, and monthly payment.
+You can also compare each loan’s required down payment amount, term length, and monthly payment.

 5. Apply With a Lender